27.7.18

 Shadow lightbox, 'The Perfect Day', by Minaz Jantz

-After building the shadow box from foam core and glue, I coat two layers of gesso to seal the foam core and give a better surface to paint the Golden Acrylic Ultramarine blue.
-I paint two coats to give rich blue color and then a final varnish coat.
+After building the shadow box from foam core and glue, I coat it with two layers of gesso to seal the foam core and provide a better surface for painting with Golden Acrylic Ultramarine blue.
+I apply two coats to achieve a rich blue color, followed by a final varnish coat.
 The deep blue nicely shows the positive paper cut-outs from 2 layers featured inside the box.

 Shadow lightbox, 'The Perfect Day', by Minaz Jantz

 I love color and decided to paint a plastic book cover with watercolor.
-This brings color when the lights are on or off and like that feature rather than relying on color lights that can only be seen when lights are turned on.
+This feature brings color when the lights are on or off, and I prefer it over relying on color lights that can only be seen when the lights are turned on.
 To protect all that is inside the shadow box, I glue one clear plastic book cover onto the last paper cut scene.

 Shadow lightbox, 'The Perfect Day', by Minaz Jantz